jeis4wpi/ai-performance-engineering/README.md

 Chris Fregly is a performance engineer and AI product leader who has driven innovations at Netflix, Databricks, and Amazon Web Services (AWS).
 He has led performance‑focused engineering teams that built AI/ML products, scaled go‑to‑market initiatives, and reduced cost for large‑scale generative‑AI and analytics workloads.

 Chris is the author of two other O’Reilly books: Data Science on AWS and Generative AI on AWS.
-He's also the creator of the O’Reilly course “High‑Performance AI in Production with NVIDIA GPUs.”
+He's also the creator of the O’Reilly course “High‑Performance AI in Production with NVIDIA GPUs" and the DeepLearning.ai course "Generative AI with Large-Language Models" with Andrew Ng.

 His work spans kernel‑level tuning, compiler‑driven acceleration, distributed training, and high‑throughput inference.
 Chris hosts a monthly meetup called [AI Performance Engineering](https://www.meetup.com/ai-performance-engineering).